eartheagle97/voting_system/README.md

-# Voting App - Instructions
+# Election - DAPP Tutorial
 Build your first decentralized application, or Dapp, on the Ethereum Network with this tutorial!

 Follow the steps below to download, install, and run this project.